 It’s the very fact that Peter is struggling with his own identity, how to be Spiderman and keep it a secret while simultaneously trying to realize the full extent of his abilities.
 He’s walking a tightrope because he wants to tell his Aunt May (Marisa Tomei) and he wants Mr. Stark’s right-hand man Happy (Jon Favreau) to call him up for his next assignment so he can prove himself.
 And yet nothing happens like he wants.
 No one takes him quite as seriously as he wants.
 After all, he is a teenager.
 As some famous philosopher once noted, “with great power, comes greater responsibility.”

 But Tom Holland imbues Peter with a genuine likability that lights up his performance from end to end.
 This guy isn’t a jerk or a moody loser.
-He falls somewhere in the middle–making idiotic decisions but always because he believes them to be right in that wayward teenage brain of his and he only gets distraught because in his world Spiderman is all he has.
+He falls somewhere in the middle, making idiotic decisions but always because he believes them to be right in that wayward teenage brain of his; he only gets distraught because in his world Spiderman is all he has.
 Without it he is nothing.
 That’s his own insecurity speaking.

-And another thing that constantly reminds us of this fact, has to do with the world and characters he is surrounded by.
-First of all, the writers do something fairly refreshing and they give him the honor of fighting a villain who is grounded on earth–a man (Michael Keaton) just trying to provide for his family.
+Another thing that constantly reminds us of this fact, has to do with the world and characters he is surrounded by.
+First of all, the writers do something fairly refreshing and they give him the honor of fighting a villain who is grounded on earth — a man (Michael Keaton) just trying to provide for his family.
 He is vengeful when the government (Tyne Daly) cancels his contract in favor of the affluent private corporation of Stark Industries.
-It’s a very real issue wrapped in a superhero film similar to Civil War’s antagonistic dilemma and part of what made that previous film and this one compelling.
+It’s a very real issue wrapped in a superhero film similar to Civil War’s antagonistic dilemma, part of what made that previous film and this one compelling.

 But whereas that was a battle among friends, this picture is understandably a high school story.
 In fact, I couldn’t help noticing the John Francis Daley/Jonathan Goldenstein writing credit not to mention the inclusion of a certain decathlon advisor (Martin Starr) making it hard not to draw up a minor Freaks & Geeks connection.